Reasonable Suspicion of DUI Violation

 The key phrase in this ruling is whether or not the police officer had an “articulable and reasonable suspicion” of unlawful activity.
 To stop a motorist, an officer need not have probable cause.
 The probable cause standard is that which is used to establish the propriety of an arrest – not that of a detention.

 In trying to evaluate the lawfulness of a motor vehicle stop, the articulable and reasonable suspicion standard is an admittedly amorphous guidepost.
 Both police officers and DUI lawyersin Orange County have the same difficulty of determining what is “reasonable suspicion” of unlawful conduct.
 The principle difference between the officer’s and the lawyer’s determination lies in the fact that the officer has less time in the field to make the appropriate assessment than the lawyer has while in his or her office.

 Even though it is fair to recognize that the officer must make a quick determination in the field based on the facts at hand, misapplying those facts will not make a DUI stop lawful.
 When your Orange County DUI defense lawyer believes there has been a misapplication of the facts, he or she will acknowledge to the court the sincere efforts made by the officer, but point out that the law must still be followed.
 Requiring that an officer have objectively reasonable suspicion of unlawful conduct prior to making an enforcement stop should not be abandoned by good faith in a warrantless detention.

-If you have been charged with a DUI and would like to discuss your DUI case with a knowledgeable Orange County DUI defense lawyer, please call Coffey and Coffey at 800-706-7888.
+If you have been charged with a DUI and would like to discuss your DUI case with a knowledgeable Orange County DUI defense lawyer, please call the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat 800-706-7888.